Additional Navigation

 Part-Time Counselors

-Leathe Allard, Ph.D.
+Leathe Allard, PhD

 Kristi Basile, M.A.

-Samantha Desiderio, M.A.
+Samantha Desiderio, LMHC

 Anna Ivanova-Tatlici, L.M.H.C.